CPK Insurance

 Who Needs Professional Liability Insurance?

 Any Delaware business that gives advice, provides technical services, or performs professional work for clients should review this coverage closely.
 Consultants, accountants, attorneys, architects, engineers, IT professionals, insurance agents, real estate agents, financial advisors, and healthcare providers are all common fits because their work can trigger client claims over errors, omissions, or negligence.
 In Delaware, this is especially relevant for firms tied to the state’s largest employment sector, Finance & Insurance, and for professional and technical services businesses that rely on contracts and deliverables.
 A Wilmington consultant may need it to satisfy client agreements, while a Newark-based technology firm may need it to protect against allegations that a project or recommendation caused a financial setback.
 Healthcare and social assistance organizations may also want to review professional liability insurance coverage in Delaware because service expectations are high and claims can be expensive to defend.
-Even smaller firms and solo practitioners should look at professional liability insurance requirements in Delaware on a contract-by-contract basis, because many client agreements require proof of coverage even when the state itself does not set a universal minimum in the data provided.
+Even smaller firms and solo practitioners should look at professional liability insurance requirements in Delaware on a contract-by-contract basis, because many client agreements require proof of coverage even when the state itself does not set a universal minimum.
 If your work involves advice, reports, plans, or recommendations, this coverage is worth comparing.

 Professional Liability Insurance by City in Delaware